lhermann/lukashermann.dev/content/writing/monthly-update-2021-07.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">3 answers are in:<br><br>💬 &quot;Simon Roberts actually recommended it&quot;<br><br>🔎 &quot;We found it by extensively looking for a proper solution on Google&quot;<br><br>🔎 &quot;I just found it by googling stage timers&quot;<br><br>👉Guess I will up my SEO game then! <a href="https://t.co/EZW5Cyvim7">https://t.co/EZW5Cyvim7</a></p>&mdash; Lukas Hermann (@_lhermann) <a href="https://twitter.com/_lhermann/status/1410629873056555009?ref_src=twsrc%5Etfw">July 1, 2021</a></blockquote>

 And yes, I wanted to know just that.
 How did people find my app?
 How are they using it?
 I cannot assume to know which problems my app is solving.
 I have to listen to those who spend money on it.
 For example, [Dashcom](https://twitter.com/dashcom_) uses it as I had envisioned it, letting his studio guests know when their time is up.
-Pet from [innervation.com](http://innervation.com/), on the other hand, managed to get it working with a Raspberry Pi 7" touch screen.
+Pat from [innervation.com](http://innervation.com/), on the other hand, managed to get it working with a Raspberry Pi 7" touch screen.
 I love this use case!
 I don't have experience with the professional audio-video production world, so I want to learn as much from my customers as possible.

 <div class="flex items-stretch justify-around flex-wrap md:flex-nowrap my-6">
   <figure class="w-full md:w-auto">